 That’s it, but here is a tid-bit of background:

 Recently, Sherwin Williams (one of the two ‘good’ paint brands left, the other being Benjamin Moore) purchased Purdy Brushes.
 Sherwin Williams is in an expansion phase with investors and so on, and good luck to them.
 They do offer VOC-free paints, but Ben Moore is ahead of them in that race.
 Anyway, I find Purdy to still be the same good old quality it always was.
 Let’s just hope that S.W. does not do to them what big companies often do: cut quality to make more money.
+We hope they keep making the best paint brushes.

 A last Tip